nanorc - GNU nano’s configuration file

 color [bold,][italic,]fgcolor,bgcolor start="fromrx" end="torx"

 Paint all pieces of text whose start matches extended regular expression fromrx and whose end matches extended regular expression torx with the given foreground and background colors, at least one of which must be specified.
-This means that, after an initial instance of fromrx, all text until the first instance of torx will be colored.
+This means that, after an initial instance of fromrx, all text until the first instance of torx is colored.
 This allows syntax highlighting to span multiple lines.

 icolor [bold,][italic,]fgcolor,bgcolor start="fromrx" end="torx"